ElenaCKay/infrastructure_as_code/terraform.md

      - Select "Edit the system environment variables."
      - Click the "Environment Variables..." button.
      - In the System Variables section, scroll down and find the "Path" variable.
 Click "Edit."
      - Click "New," and then add the path to the folder where you extracted the Terraform executable.
-For example, it might look like: `C:\path\to\terraform`.
+For example: `C:\Users\elena\terraform_1.5.3_windows_amd64`.

 4. **Verify Installation**:
    - Open a new Command Prompt (or PowerShell) window.
    - Type `terraform --version` and press Enter.
    - If Terraform is correctly installed and added to the system PATH, it will display the version information.
-   -

 ![Alt text](imgs/terraform-downloaded.png)